apache/incubator-hugegraph/hugegraph-server/hugegraph-dist/README.md

 2. Using docker compose

     We can also use `docker-compose up -d` to quickly start.
-The `docker-compose.yaml` is below:
+The `docker-compose.yaml` is below. [example.groovy](https://github.com/apache/incubator-hugegraph/blob/master/hugegraph-dist/src/assembly/static/scripts/example.groovy) is a pre-defined script.
+If needed, we can mount a new `example.groovy` to preload different data:

     ```yaml
     version: '3'